-The Console desktop tool enables you to capture console output, the same as what you currently see in Qt Creator, from an AppStudio app using a desktop tool.
-As with the Qt Creator console, the Console tool can be used with an app running on the same machine, but it can also receive output from another device on the same network.
+The Console desktop tool allows you to capture console output, the same as what you currently see in Qt Creator, from an AppStudio app using a desktop tool.
+As with the Qt Creator console, you can use the Console tool with an app running on the same machine, but it can also receive output from another device on the same network.
 This is ideal for capturing console output from your iOS or Android device and viewing it on your desktop.

-When you start ArcGIS AppStudio version 1.2 or later, you'll see the Console icon in the toolbar at the top of the app.
+When you start ArcGIS AppStudio version 1.2 or later, you'll see the Console button in the toolbar at the top of the app.
 This opens the Console tool.

 Aside from the host computer's details, this page at first appears empty, as an app needs to be directed to a console before information will be outputted to it.
 This can only be done in an AppStudio app that has logging enabled.

 For in-development or enterprise apps, AppStudio Player has built-in compatibility with the console.
 To enable logging in the player, open the side menu and press the Connect remote console option.
-Click the Enable Logging toggle key to display the options for the logging mode.
 You must then choose from three different methods to connect to your device.

 Scan QR code is useful when running apps in AppStudio Player on mobile devices.
 Before scanning the code, select the IP address in the Console tool.
 Since the system running the AppStudio console may have multiple IP addresses assigned to it, the QR code will be generated for the address selected from the drop-down list and appear beside it.
 Clicking this QR code displays a larger version, which is useful if the device is unable to scan the smaller code.
 Scan the generated QR code at either size to complete the connection.